 Also, if you own a print copy of a CommonsWare book, and it is in good clean condition with no marks or stickers, you can exchange that copy for a free four-month Warescription.

 If you are interested in a Warescription, visit the Warescription section of the CommonsWare Web site.

-Book Bug Bounty
+Errata and the Book Bug Bounty